ccheng11/BBK/02 ISW/Weeks/WK01 Intro/Reading Matthews.md

  - Which one of the 12 studies is your favorite, why?

  - What makes a social science research important?
+What makes a "good" social research?

  - We are now the fifth year into the 2020s, what are some of the topics that should (and can) be addressed by social researchers?